Pezhvak/docker-ocserv/README.md

 ### Versioning
-By default `docker-compose.yml` and the instructions written in this document uses the `latest` tag of the image which represents the latest commit in the `master` branch. beside that tagged commits are also available if you want to make sure no breaking changes enters your setup. checkout [tags](https://hub.docker.com/repository/docker/pezhvak/ocserv/tags) in our docker hub repo.
+By default `docker-compose.yml` and the instructions written in this document uses the `latest` tag of the image which represents the latest commit in the `master` branch. beside that tagged commits are also available if you want to make sure no breaking changes enters your setup, for that checkout [tags](https://hub.docker.com/repository/docker/pezhvak/ocserv/tags) in our docker hub repo.

 However, if you like to get the cutting edge features you can always use the `next` tag